Valentine’s Day Couple's Skill: The Listening Door

 The other person Listens at the Door, listening politely at the door, does not barge in, does not interrupt, but waits to be invited in

-The person who Opens the Door:
+The Person Who Opens the Door:

 Reads the Yeats poem first.
 Especially the part about “Tread softly for you tread on my dreams.”